All Episodes

 So now the U.S. has made a reasonable offer.

-In recent weeks, Tehran was reported to be eager for talk, sending word to various intermediaries, yeah, they've been desperate to do it.
+In recent weeks, Tehran was reported to be eager for talks, sending word to various intermediaries.

-One unnamed European diplomat in Tehran told the Washington Post how desperate are they?
+One unnamed European diplomat in Tehran told the Washington Post, how desperate are they?

 Well, now we'll see.